 One of the best suited careers a psychology graduate can have is working in User Experience (UX).
 I started my career as a UX Researcher in 2017 and it was the best career choice I ever made.

-I’m also a guest writer for TestingTime, a Swiss start-up which recruits test users for user and market research.
-Through TestingTime you can read more about my experiences as a UX Researcher and how having a background in psychology benefited my UX career.
+I also write posts on Medium and as a guest writer for TestingTime, a Swiss start-up which recruits test users for user and market research.
+Through Medium and TestingTime you can read more about my experiences as a UX Researcher and how having a background in psychology benefited my UX career.